Mental Retardation | Intellectual Disability

 FAMILY COUNSELLING AND PSYCHOEDUCATION: Psycho-educating the family members of an individual with intellectual disability is one of the essential aspects of treatment.
 It entails providing information about intellectual disability, the severity, the implications and the way ahead.
 It also includes addressing the expectations of family members, their emotional stability and caretakers’ burden.

 The current conventional treatments of intellectual disability are insufficient in mending the underlying brain damage seen in mental retardation.
-Stem cell therapy, however, can be of assistance to a great extent in improving the affected domains in intellectual disability.
-It is known that stem cells work at their best when combined with rehabilitation.
+Cell therapy, however, can be of assistance to a great extent in improving the affected domains in intellectual disability.
+It is known that cells work at their best when combined with rehabilitation.

 All these processes by repairing the damage improve the function and networking in the brain which may be seen as clinical improvements leading to decrease in dependency and improvement in overall quality of life.